When you first create a new guide or click the "Edit" button at the top righthand corner of any guide, you'll be taken to the Guide Introduction.

 Provide a basic outline of your guide in the introduction.
 Advice, anecdotes, and important safety protocols all belong here.
 The introduction may be as brief or as lengthy as you wish.

 Flags tell the user about the status of an article.
 A detailed discussion on the specifics of guide flags can be found on the About Flags Help Page.
 By default, the “In Progress” flag is added to any new guide.
 You may add or remove most flags by returning to the Introduction Page at any point.
 Some flags, such as “User Contributed,” can only be removed by an administrator.

 To ensure quality in all guides, any member can flag another member’s guide for any number of concerns.
 Some of these concerns include incorrect grammar, off-topic material, offensive text, or low-quality images.
 Flags are intended to point out opportunities for continuous improvement.

 Although you have created a guide, it will remain private and unpublished—pre

 Edit Permissions ¶

 What's the point of making a step-by-step how-to guide if no one will see it?
 Tags enable your guide to show up in more search results.
 Simply add pertinent tags one-by-one, and then save them.
 Anyone may add, delete, or edit tags on a guide at any point.

 Delete Guide ¶

 Deleting a guide is an irreversible leap of faith that can only be made by a guide's creator or an administrator.
-It's for-ev-er.
-The "Delete guide" button is located at the bottom right of the page.
-Before clicking "Delete guide," consider repurposing the guide by simply filling in a new category or creating a different guide for the same category.
+Once a guide is deleted, it cannot be recovered.
+The "Delete Guide" button is located at the bottom left of the page (adjacent to the “Undo”, “Preview”, and “Save” buttons).
+Before clicking "Delete Guide," consider repurposing the guide by simply filling in a new category or creating a different guide for the same category.
 Deleting a guide cannot be undone, even by reverting to a previous version in the guide history.

 Your vote has been recorded.